Ebonstar

-Ebonstar is a computer game developed by MicroIllusions in 1988 for the Amiga.
+Ebonstar is a multidirectional shooter for the Amiga developed by The Dreamers Guild and published in 1988 by MicroIllusions.

 Gameplay

 The player controls a fleet of 31st century spacecraft which can use their weaponry to knock the ships of their opponents into a moving black hole, while more opponents to continue to come out of the black hole.
 As many as four players can compete simultaneously.

 Reception

 In 1988, Dragon gave the game 5 out of 5 stars.